For the Woman Transitioning

 Diocesan Vocations Office

 You may wish to speak with a dedicated Catholic counselor who understands the journey you have made.
-A completely confidential and Catholic Licensed Professional Counselor, who believes in the work of Leonie’s Longing, has made herself available to speak with you by phone.
-Simply let us know of your interest and we can put you in touch with her.
+Some licensed counselors, who believe in the work of Leonie’s Longing, have made themselves available to speak with you by phone or virtually.
+Simply let us know of your interest and we can put you in touch with them.
 This may be a great way to begin your healing journey with complete anonymity.
-The first three sessions are free to you.
-If you wish to continue, the two of you will work out payment to fit your budget.